 To obtain an electricity generation rate of 1.1 watts per square meter, however, it would be necessary to have 10 watts of installed capacity per square meter.
 At this capacity, the turbines would only produce about ten percent of their maximum potential output.
 With only 0.3 watts of installed capacity per square meter, they reach 40 percent of their capacity, which is hardly reduced when the installed capacity increases to 0.6 watts per square meter.
 “So there is no problem deploying more wind farms in Kansas, which could yield a total of 50 times more electricity,” says Axel Kleidon.

-If wind farm operators reached the limit of 1.1 watt per square meter, the resulting impacts would extend beyond reducing the yield of the turbines.
+If wind farm operators reached the limit of 1.1 watts per square meter, the resulting impacts would extend beyond reducing the yield of the turbines.
 “Wind is also slowed down naturally by atmospheric turbulence,” explains Axel Kleidon.
 “This turbulence exchanges heat and humidity between the ground and the atmosphere.”
 If turbulence is reduced due to the slowdown of the wind by the turbines, this would also have consequences for the climate.

 Solar power generates 20 watts of electricity per square meter – with no slowdown effect